EENI Global Business School

 In recent centuries, African Civilization interacts with the Islamic and the Western Civilization.
 Two external religions, first Christianity penetrating North Africa and later Islam, take root in Africa.
 Perhaps this is one of the greatest threats facing Africa today: a possible clash of the civilizations, especially in the Sahel.

 Africa suffered the greatest scourge of humanity, the slave trade for 400 years; the UNESCO estimates that between “25 and 30 million of the Africans were deported, not counting the number of dead in the ships, wars, and raids.”
-Slave Trade will be one of the foundations of the political and economic domain of the Western Civilization.
+Slave Trade will be one of the foundations of the political and economic domain of Western Civilization.

 Africa has experienced the African Diaspora, the colonialism, the independence, the destruction of many traditional values, the effects of the cold war, bloody civil wars, new pandemics such as AIDS, the draconian conditions of debt, or the marginalization in the Globalization process (today Africa only accounts for 3% of the world's trade).